ahrnbom/strudl/details.md

 #### Export track formats

 When tracks are exported, they are stored in text formats.
-Currently there is one format available called "custom_text" which has the following format:
+Currently there are two formats.
+One is called "custom_text" which has the following format:

 ```
 Track ID: _TRACKID_, class: _CLASSNAME_